What is meant by Corporate Social Responsibility (CSR)

 Which international initiatives active on CSR issues has Intesa Sanpaolo joined?

 Intesa Sanpaolo joined important international initiatives to promote dialogue between companies, international organizations and civilian society and to pursue environment and human rights protection.
-The main ones are: the Global Compact, the UNEP FI, the Equator Principles, the Carbon Disclosure Project, the Global Reporting Initiative and the London Benchmarking Group.
+The main ones are: the Global Compact, the UNEP FI, the Equator Principles, the Carbon Disclosure Project, the GRI and the LBG Group.
 Learn more

 What is the position of Intesa Sanpaolo towards corporate customers that operate in controversial areas, such as arms?

 Intesa Sanpaolo has been committed since 2007 to suspend participation in financial transactions that relate to the trade and production of weapons, even if permitted by Law 185/90.
 In recent years the Bank has always honoured its commitment and the policy was extended to the subsidiaries abroad (particularly in Central and Eastern Europe).
 At the end of 2011 a document of internal rules was issued, which explicitly clarifies some particularly areas from which the Intesa Sanpaolo Group intends to abstain, including controversial weapons and / or those banned by international treaties, such as nuclear, biological and chemical weapons; cluster and fragmentation bombs; depleted uranium weapons; landmines.
 In 2015 internal rules were issued, which confirm the exclusion of controversial weapons from any activity of Intesa Sanpaolo and define the scope of operations that includes the European Union and NATO countries.
 Learn more

 What is an Environmental and Energy Management System?